Blog>Cost Guides>How much does stair lift installation cost?

 Straight stairlifts are basic designs for simple stairs without curves or bends.
 They’re quick and simple to install and can be placed on any floor to help your mobility around the house.

-As straight stairlifts are quick, simple and rarely require customisation, the cost of fitting a stairlift on straight stairs is at the lower end.
+Straight stairlifts are quick and simple and rarely require customisation, so the cost of fitting a stairlift on straight stairs is at the lower end.

 Curved stairlifts

-These stairlifts are for more complex homes, including curved staircases and those that bend halfway up.
+These stairlifts are for more complex homes, including those with curved staircases or staircases that bend halfway up.
 They often need a custom rail design, which can take longer to install.

 Due to the trickier installation requirements, curved stairlifts naturally cost more.
-If you factor in the price of customisation, the costs can vary considerably.
+If you factor in the customisation price, the costs can vary considerably.

 Outdoor stairlifts